gruelbox/orko/README.md

 # oco

-How to start the application locally:
+1: Set up Telegram so you can get notifications.
 ---
+1. Create a Telegram bot using the BotFather: https://core.telegram.org/bots.
+Note down the API token.
+1. Create a new channel from the Telegram app, and make it public (we'll make it private shortly).
+1. Add your bot as a member of the channel, so it can post to it.
+1. Use the following URL to get the ID of your channel: https://api.telegram.org/YOURBOTID:YOURTOKEN/getChat?chat_id=@YourChannelName
+1. Once you've noted down the channel ID, make your channel private from the app so no-one else can access it (you can't use the above API to ge the IP of a private channel).

+The application will now use this bot to send you notifications on your private channel.
+You can add more people to the channel if you like.

+2: Local setup and build
+---
 1. Install the Java JDK (`sudo apt-get install default-jdk`)
 1. Install Maven (`sudo apt-get install maven`)
 1. Run `mvn clean package` to build the application
 1. Generate a new 2FA secret using `java -cp target/oco-0.0.1-SNAPSHOT.jar com.grahamcrockford.oco.cli.GenerateSecretKey`
+1. Store that somewhere safe and enter it into Google Authenticator on your phone.

+How to start the application locally:
+---
-1. Copy `example-config.yml` as `my-config.xml` and replace the wildcards with the appropriate settings.
+1. Copy `example-config.yml` as `my-config.xml` and replace the wildcards with the appropriate settings (details below).
-1. Remove the entire telegram section if you don't have a telegram bot set up, otherwise follow steps 5-9 above to get the auth token and ID.
 1. Start application with `java -jar target/oco-0.0.1-SNAPSHOT.jar server my-config.yml`

-I've cobbled together a 2FA setup whereby there's a single permitted address, held in memory.
-I'll make it persistent soon since it's a bit of a PITA otherwise.
-The way it works is:
+The 2FA is a bit clunky.
+I bodged something together quickly to make things a bit more secure but it's not great.
+It works as follows:

-1. Call `/auth?token=YourGoogleAuthenticatorCode` to authorise your originating IP
+1. Call `PUT /auth?token=YourGoogleAuthenticatorCode` to authorise your originating IP.
+Only a single IP address is allowed at any one time.
-2. Then call any other of the entry points using basic authentication and the configured username/password.
+2. Then call any other of the entry points (listed below) using basic authentication and the configured username/password.

-Every call changes the single permitted IP.
+All this should secure enough over SSL or on a private box.

 How to deploy to Heroku
 ---